Tsunami014/3D-Map/theory/DEVELOPMENT.md

 1. The system needs to be able to tell the user when it's loading, as getting data from the web can take a while
 2. The system needs to work all the time (when the user is connected to WIFI) and give descriptive error messages if an error has occurred
 3. After loading, the system needs to be fast and not laggy; getting at least 30 FPS on regular computers
-4. The system also needs to be easily navigatable; with clear instructions on how to use it, as for some people the 3D UI may be a bit confusing without knowledge of how to use it
+4. The system also needs to be easily navigatable; with clear instructions on how to use it, as for some people the 3D UI may be a bit confusing without knowledge of how to use it.
+The instructions need to be clear enough so any user can know how to use the program.
 # Determining specifications
 ## Functional specifications
 1. The user needs to be able to choose a city by inputting a city name into the system
 2. The user needs to be able to view a 3D environment of the chosen city in a GUI window
 3. The user needs to be able to move the viewpoint around in the 3D environment with the keyboard to see the data from multiple points of view
 4. The user must also be able to see the current cost of an apartment in that country and how much money its government has
-5. The system also needs to be able to handle errors gracefully by telling the user what happened and allowing them to go to the github page with the error so I can fix it.
-Errors to handle could be having no WIFI, the API returning bad values, or the user inputting a city that does not exist
+5. The system also needs to be able to handle errors gracefully by telling the user what happened and allowing them to go to the github page with the error so developers can fix it.
+Errors to handle could be having no WIFI, the API returning bad values, or the user inputting a city that does not exist.
+6. The user needs to be able to request 'help', where the system will provide the keybinds for using the program
 ## Non-functional specifications
 1. The system should perform tasks as fast as possible, but since we're dealing with web requests, it could take a while.
 So, the program needs to tell the user when it's loading
 2. It also needs to ensure it isn't laggy for user engagement, getting at least 30 FPS on regular computers
 3. Data that might be incorrect can be an issue if the API changes over time, so the program needs to stop the program gracefully if it encounters incorrect data
 4. To make the program more accessible, it will print the help messages and info to the terminal; so screen readers can pick it up
-5. When it does error, it needs to gracefully stop and tell the user what happened, as well as telling them to put the error on the github page so I can fix it
+5. When it does error, it needs to gracefully stop and tell the user what happened, as well as telling them to put the error on the github page so developers can fix it
 ## Use case
 Actor: User (who is interested in looking into buying a house in a specific city)